dogweather/forkful/content/en/google-apps-script/strings/deleting-characters-matching-a-pattern.md

   \ to cleanse or format strings in programming.
 In the context of Google Apps Script,\u2026"
 lastmod: '2024-03-13T22:44:59.654619-06:00'
 model: gpt-4-0125-preview
-summary: "Deleting characters matching a specific pattern is a technique used to cleanse\
-  \ or format strings in programming.
-In the context of Google Apps Script,\u2026"
+summary: Deleting characters matching a specific pattern is a technique used to cleanse or format strings in programming.
 title: Deleting characters matching a pattern
 weight: 5
 ---